Interactions between teaching assistants and students boost engagement in physics labs: Method

 The length of interactions and the frequency of interactions are interdependent, as the longer the interactions are, the fewer interactions one has time to do.
 In order to disentangle the effect of the length of interactions from the number of interactions, we look at the ratio of short to long interactions, which gives a unit-less measure that does not depend on the frequency of interactions.
-Through the 16 sections, 581 TA-student interactions were recorded.
-Of these, 399 were less than a minute.
+Through the 16 sections, 564 TA--student interactions were recorded.
+Of these, 391 were less than a minute.
 Therefore, we have taken interactions lasting greater than or equal to a minute to be `long', with interactions lasting less than a minute being `short'.

-In this way, we can see if sections with predominantly long interactions are more engaged than classes with mostly short interactions.
+We recorded the number of behaviors outside of the standard TA script through the entire lab.

+In these labs, it is customary to move on only when all students have completed the task, so that there is typically some down time for quick students.
+It is important that we measure engagement during the time in which students choose to be on task, before students have finished their lab activity.
+We restrict the engagement results to the relevant part of the `student working period' by taking only the first three student engagement snapshots recorded.
+These three snapshots span a time of $19.6\pm3.3$ minutes.

-As our unit of analysis is the section, we average test performance across all students in each section.
-Overall, students improved significantly from pre- to post-test.
-Pre-test: $66\%\pm5\%$; post-test: $76\%\pm4\%$. $t(16)=10.1$, $p<0.0001$.
+Finally, we have the student learning data.
+As we combine TA data by section, we average the lab test performance across all students in each section.
+Overall, students improved significantly on test items that were shared by the pre- and post-tests.
+Pre-test: $66\%\pm 5\%$; post-test: $76\%\pm4\%$. $t(15)=10.1$, $p<0.0001$.